Russia's Putin looks isolated in new Kremlin term

 The choice of Dmitry Medvedev to replace Putin as president in 2008, when constitutional term limits forced the former KGB spy to step aside temporarily, had appeared to secure a role for the relatively liberal reformers.

-But the man Medvedev saw off in 2008, ex-KGB former defence minister Sergei Ivanov, is now in the ascendancy as head of Putin's Kremlin administration.
+But the man Medvedev saw off in 2008, ex-KGB former defense minister Sergei Ivanov, is now in the ascendancy as head of Putin's Kremlin administration.

 Alexander Bastrykin, the head the government's powerful Investigative Committee, which is sometimes likened to the FBI is another influential figure.